samyeyo/rtc/README.md

 - Standalone tool : no Makefile, no C compiler needed
 - Compile from command line or using a GUI frontend
-- Build Windows native executable (.exe) from your Lua 5.4.6 scripts
+- Build Windows native executable (.exe) from your Lua 5.4.8 scripts
 - Windows desktop or console applications
-- Static executables (without `lua54.dll` dependency)
+- Static executables (without `lua54.dll` dependency, supports Lua binary modules)
 - Dynamic executables (with `lua54.dll` dependency)
 - Embed any files with your executable, even Lua binary modules with seamless loading using `require()`
+- Loads DLL dependencies in embedded files transparently
-- Access embedded files seamlessly from your Lua scripts
+- Access embedded files seamlessly from your Lua scripts using `sys.File()`
 - Deploy your applications easily without the need to install Lua

 ## Installation